ibm-cloud-docs/containers/cs_registry.md

     UUID          ApiKey-222nn2n2-o3o3-3o3o-4p44-oo444o44o4o4
     ```
     {: screen}
-6. Create a Kubernetes image pull secret to store the API key credentials in the cluster's namespace.
-Repeat this step for each `icr.io` domain, Kubernetes namespace, and cluster that you want to pull images from registry with this service ID's IAM credentials.
+6. Create an image pull secret to store the API key credentials in the cluster namespace.
+Repeat this step for each namespace of each cluster for each `icr.io` domain that you want to pull images from.
     ```
     kubectl --namespace <namespace> create secret docker-registry <secret_name> --docker-server=<registry_URL> --docker-username=iamapikey --docker-password=<api_key_value> --docker-email=<docker_email>
     ```